 PT Anywhere representation of a simple internet-connected local area network (available to try here)

-In a network like the one shown, each component must be correctly configured.
+In a network like the one shown above, each component must be correctly configured.
 A PT Anywhere network is configured just as a ‘real’ network would be.
 When settings are applied correctly, the simulation behaves like a properly configured network.
 Data sent from one device to another will be received by the correct device.
 During configuration, PT Anywhere gives users feedback on how the network is functioning to aid troubleshooting and problem solving.

 More advanced work will introduce students to network design.
 Large institutions, for example, typically have differently configured networks for online retail, real-time audio-visual traffic or teleworking.
 Each network typically requires particular properties, such as resilience, speed, remote access and security.
 Network-design skill is essential for the creation of networks and subnetworks for particular functions.